Measure 110: The Drug Addiction Treatment & Recovery Act

 In November 2020, Oregon made history by voting overwhelmingly in favor of Measure 110, the Drug Addiction Treatment & Recovery Act.
 The new law decriminalizes personal possession of small amounts of all drugs, while expanding access to addiction treatment and other health services.
 The law offers an innovative solution to help Oregonians and their families now, at a time when Oregon’s addiction crisis is growing at an alarming rate.

 This new law comes at a critical time; our state’s lack of addiction recovery services is destroying lives and exacerbating many of our state’s most pressing problems, like houselessness.
-The pandemic is only making things worse; new data from the Oregon Health Authority show that drug overdose deaths in Oregon were up 70 percent this spring compared to that same time last year.
+The pandemic is only making things worse; new data from the Oregon Health Authority show that drug overdose deaths in Oregon were up 70 percent during the spring of 2020 compared to that same time the previous year.

 Oregon Health Justice Recovery Alliance